RanaivosonHerimanitra/Rangular/README.md

 app$serve("example")
 ```

-## Application structure:
+## Overview of a modern application structure:

 A modern javascript application is divided into components.
 In the above example, we defined 02 components in 02 different urls (http://localhost:4200/default, http://localhost:4200/barchart).
-Each component holds its own logic.
-First component has 02 widgets (button and dropdown).
-They are used to control the data coming from api endpoint defined by `data`.
+Each component holds its own logic surrounded by methods which control the data.
+Components have widgets (we aim to support all angular material components).
+They are used to display the data coming from api endpoint defined by `data`.
+Views are predefined angular components that are used to display the data.